marko-avlijas/dotfiles/README.md

 Now open `git/gitconfig_secret` in your text editor and fill it with your git user name and email.

-To install everything: `./install/bootstrap.sh`
+To install everything: `./script/install/bootstrap.sh`

-Or pick and choose what to install by calling individual scripts in `install` directory.
+Or pick and choose what to install by calling individual scripts in `script/install` directory.

 ## Update [TODO]